Sanjauli: Geography

 Sanjauli is located in the north-western ranges of the Himalayas, at an average altitude of 2398 m above mean sea level.
 The main areas of the suburb comprises Sanjauli Bazaar, Engine Ghar, Cemetery Road, HB Colony, Chalaunthi, Sanjay Van, Dhingu Dhar, Shanan and Housing Board Colony and areas on the other side of the Sanjauli-Dhali tunnel built at the time when Shimla was the summer capital of British India.
 An area of unique architecture, there is a wide and long market area from Sanjauli Chowk to the tunnel.
 Sanjauli is situated below the Jakhu Hill and since 2008 there has been a bypass to Dhalli, which diverts from the main road near Government College and passes through Chalaunthi.
 It is accessible through the Circular road of Shimla as well as reachable on foot from Mall Road through Indira Gandhi Medical College & Hospital, which takes 20-25 minutes on a leisurely walk.
 It is one of the most highly populated areas of Shimla, since it extends over a large distance.
 It is situated atop a slope of a hill, which extends right from the Dhingu temple at the top to the Dhalli bypass road at the bottom.

+Transport

+The Shimla-Dhalli bypass section of the National Highway 5 passes through Sanjauli.

+In January 2026, a helicopter service was started by the government from the Chalaunthi helipad to Kullu, Chandigarh, and Rekong Peo.